randompixel/HarvestBlame/README.md

 Rename config.sample.inc to config.inc and update with your own settings.

+Run
+    php HarvestBlame.php

 Requires:
-PHP 5.2 or greater
+ * PHP 5.2 or greater
-PHP cURL extension
+ * PHP cURL extension
-The ability to send email from the server
+ * The ability to send email from the server